DATAMATH CALCULATOR MUSEUM

 In a next step the production of this design was shifted to China.
 The calculator kept the name plate TI-31 SOLAR and uses identical housing parts and printed circuit boards.

-This one seems to be identical to the later TI-30 SLR+ and the TI-35 SLR.
+The featured TI-31 seems to be identical to the later TI-30 SLR+ and the TI-35 SLR.

 A less sophisticated calculator was introduced with the TI-30 SOLAR.